WASdev/lib.angular-rtcomm/README.md

 	<script src="//cdn.rawgit.com/wix/angular-tree-control/master/angular-tree-control.js" type="text/javascript"></script>
 	<script	src="//cdn.rawgit.com/WASdev/lib.rtcomm.clientjs/master/dist/rtcomm.js"></script>

+**Note**
+The above dependencies can be accessed via CDN as above or via your bower_component install location.
-Note that we are working to reduce the number of dependencies (or to at least provide more flexibility in when these dependencies are required).
+We are also working to reduce the number of dependencies (or to at least provide more flexibility in when these dependencies are required).

 ###Module injection